-This site gives a general overview of courses requiring tutors and provides a platform to register and lateron assign them to the respective lecturers.
+This site gives a general overview of courses requesting tutors and provides a platform to register as such.

-PhD-students and some staff members usually fulfil their teaching requirement as tutors for exercise groups which are part of regular lectures in astronomy or physics.
 It is also possible to be tutor as Master student.
 In this case one has to apply for a "HiWi"-working contract.
 This will usually be initiated by the ZAH scientific manager after registration.
-For general physics courses, which can also be selected in the corresponding form, we are primarily looking for senior scientist tutors.
+For general physics courses, which can also be selected in the corresponding form, we are primarily looking for senior scientists.

 If you plan to register as tutor during the Master-phase of your studies you should note that your tutorial teaching requires a working contract as an Assistant Scientist ("HilfsWissenschaftler, HiWi").
 Please note that at the moment we can offer few or no tutorials for Master students.
 Therefore, if you register as Master you should take into account that it is vague that we will offer you a respective HiWi position.